(Originally published 1/2/15)

 raging back then, and I was enthusiastically tuned in to the spectacle.
 After a rather unimpressive first term, including coming perilously close to the city under his charge declaring bankruptcy, Mayor

 Abe Beame had his sights set on a second term.
-A lot of people wanted Beame’s job that summer.
-Congresswoman
+A diverse roster of folks wanted the now underdog Beame’s job that summer.

 Bella Abzug was christened the early front-runner.
 She was nationally known and